 - Why Artist Websites Should Be Built On WordPress

-Art blogs are the number one source for generating traffic to online Art Galleries.
+Art blogs are the number one source of the traffic to online Art Galleries.

 Your art blog is the artist’s diary that will allow people to get to know you and feel connected to you.

 Think of blogging as a way for you to share your thoughts and views of the world.
-The more articles that you write the more gateways you will create for people to discover you in Google’s search.
+The more articles you write, the more gateways you will create for people to discover you in Google’s search.